jucoba/sol_labs/cnft-demo/README.md

 #Need to be solved
-Pending to validate id there is a way to transfer the cNFT to another mapple account How can this not being a centraliced solution given than for fetching the token the merkle tree account public Id must be known?
+Pending to validate id there is a way to transfer the cNFT to another mapple account

+How can this not being a centraliced solution given than for fetching the token the merkle tree account public Id must be known?
+=> With the method getAssetByOwner there is no need to know neither the mapple tree account nor the assetID

-How to get the change history of the metadada.
+How to get the change history of the token metadada.